 Related Budapest boat rides:

-- 11 Euro boat tours on the river Danube – by day, with a drink
+- Boat tours on the river Danube – by day, with a drink

 - Dinner river cruises on the Danube in Budapest – by night, with a dinner or without a dinner